STORIES FROM SOMALIA

 The international community cannot ignore the urgent needs of Somali citizens.
 Through the help of our partner, International Medical Corps Somalia, MOAS is delivering nutritional supplements to children on the brink of famine.
 International Medical Corps is a global, humanitarian, non-profit organization dedicated to saving lives and relieving suffering through emergency response and development programs.
 Their mission is to improve quality of life through health interventions, healthcare training and related activities that build local capacity in underserved communities worldwide as they make the journey from relief to self-reliance.

-Below is a testimonial from the field that demonstrates the effectiveness of the humanitarian aid we are delivering in the country.
+Below is a testimonial from the field, a beneficiary from our last shipment, which was handled at the end of 2021, that demonstrates the effectiveness of the humanitarian aid we deliver in the country.

 Testimonials from the ground: the story of Mohamed